DBSAdvWeb/MVCAuthExample/docs/tutorial/secure_views.md

-# Adding a Secure Page
+# Securing Views with Authorize
-To test our login feature, we need to make sure that only logged in users can see the Accounts Page.
+To test our authentication, we need to make sure that only logged in users can see the Accounts Page.
 To start, lets create a model called Account.

 ```csharp
 using System;